Carcraftz/niny.io/README.md

 Integration with namespaces such as discord.bio (more coming soon)

+ShareX and Discord support, allowing you to easily shorten URLs from your favorite platform :)

 ### Credits

 @xsmuke - helped me make the design and frontend suck less in the latest update :)